Mondo film: Mondo Cane

+Mondo films about Africa

 In 1969, brothers Angelo and Alfredo Castiglioni began to make a series of their own mondo films until the early 1980s.
 They made five films in all, tying Jacopetti and Prosperi as the most prolific mondo film producers.
 Each film examines brutal and bizarre behavior on the African continent.
 Their films are considered some of the most graphic mondo films ever made.